Research Studentship in Experimental Methods for Dynamic Measurement and Modelling of Offshore Wind Structures

 · Previous experience of geotechnical foundation design and/or structural modelling

-Informal enquiries should be addressed to Professor Ross McAdam ([Email Address Removed]).
-Please quote 21ENGCI_RM in all correspondence.
+Informal enquiries are encouraged and should be addressed to Professor Ross McAdam ([Email Address Removed]).
+Please quote 22ENGCI_RM in all correspondence.

 Formal applications are to be made using the online Graduate Application Form that is accessible through the WAMESS CDT course page (click the “Apply” button on the “How to Apply” tab).
-When filling out the Graduate Application Form, observe the following guidance.
+When filling out the fields of the Graduate Application Form, please observe the following guidance.

 On the “Course” tab: